oliverwelinodeback/4DFlowINR/README.md

 - a fast, data-driven implicit neural representation (INR)
 - a physics-informed INR constrained by the incompressible Navier–Stokes equations
-- WIRE and SIREN coordinate-network architectures
+- WIRE and SIREN INR architectures
 - arbitrary-grid spatial and temporal querying
-- meta-learned initialization for rapid subject-specific adaptation
+- meta-learned initialization for faster subject-specific adaptation
-- neural tangent kernel (NTK) analysis
+- neural tangent kernel (NTK) analysis of spectral bias
+- HDF5 prediction, quantitative evaluation, and ParaView export tools
 - experimental self-adaptive PINN extensions
-- HDF5 prediction, quantitative evaluation, and ParaView export tools

 The repository accompanies the manuscript:

 > **Spectrally optimized implicit neural representations mitigate acquisition-related image quality trade-offs in intracranial 4D Flow MRI**

 The manuscript evaluates three healthy cases and six cases with intracranial atherosclerotic disease, grouped into moderate and severe stenosis cohorts.
-The public example data are intended for software demonstration only; the full study datasets are not distributed in this repository.
+The public example data are intended for software demonstration only.
+The full study datasets are not distributed in this repository.

 ## Method overview